fieldtrip/website/tutorial/scripting.md

 It is recommended to start your analysis by first [converting your data to BIDS](/example/bids).
 This pushes some of the challenging data curation and coding steps to the early phase of your analysis.
 It also requires that you identify and resolve inconsistencies at the start, rather than as you are going along.
 It comes at the expense of investing in data management and curation up-front, but it will save you time later, as the actual analysis becomes simpler.

-Bidsifying your data early on also means practically that your data acquisition was not so long ago and you better remember the peculiarities of your subjects and the recordings.
+Converting your data into BIDS early on also means practically that your data acquisition was not so long ago and you better remember the peculiarities of your subjects and the recordings.

 If you incrementally bidsify your data immediately following the recording of each subject, you are furthermore more likely to notice potential issues in your experimental procedure, which you can improve for the subsequent subjects.